Frqstbite/Frqstbite/README.md

-hi, im frqstbite
+hi, im ashi

-gits kinda uncool but cool at the same time because i dont do a lot of collaboration
+gits kinda cool but mostly uncool at the same time because i dont do a lot of collaboration